blarson1105/sigma-wiki/Converter-Tool-Sigmac.md

 ...
 ```

 If multiple log source definitions match, the result is merged from all matching rules.
+The parameter *logsourcemerging* determines how conditions are merged.
+The following methods are supported:

+* and (default): merge all conditions with logical AND.
+* or: merge all conditions with logical OR.

 # Addition of Target Formats
 Addition of a target format is done by development of a backend class.
 A backend class gets a parse tree as input and must translate parse tree nodes into the target format.